Our goal is to share information and products that are truly helpful to renters.

 All states and most city governments have assistance programs.
 These are designed to help you pay rent, utilities, security deposits, storage fees, and other housing expenses.
 Their goal is to reduce homelessness in the community and provide grants for struggling renters within a specific county, city, or town.

 Most state and city rent-assistance programs will require that you have a job or income source to pay rent, as their grants are intended for one-time emergency support.
 Some programs will work with you to create a budget or set goals to help stabilize your housing.
 You can start by contacting 211.org for a referral or your state housing financing agency.

-If you need long-term rent assistance, you’ll want to start exploring a government-subsidized or voucher program.
-These programs tend to focus on supporting struggling seniors, people with disabilities, veterans, and working families.
+Government-subsidized or voucher programs may be able to offer long-term rent assistance.
+They generally support struggling seniors, veterans, working families, and people with disabilities.
 The trick here is also that there’s limited funding.
 You may have a hard time getting the help you need — only one in four households who need help get it — so get familiar with “HUD” requirements and be persistent.

 Who gets Federal Rent Assistance?